Nazrul5043/selenium-bot/README.md

 # selenium-bot
-#A simple bot written by python selenium
+A simple facebook bot written by python selenium